 Many businesses have sustainability goals.
 Remote work can help you meet yours by decreasing your carbon footprint.

 With fewer employees in the building, you see reduced utility bills.
-And, if you allow for total remote work, you can eliminate rent or mortgage payments on an office space.
+And, if you allow for total remote work, you can eliminate rent or mortgage payments on office space.

 If you invest in remote work, even if only on a limited basis, you can experience the benefits listed here.
 Don’t be surprised if you discover additional advantages—remote work offers dozens of perks and possibilities over time.